wiktorwojcik112/hier/README.md

 (print "Pi is equal " constants::pi)
 (print "Golden ratio is equal " constants::golden_ratio)
 ```

+When a function begins with _ sign in a imported file, then it's inaccessible in the importing file.

 # Debugger
 Hier has a builtin debugger.
 To debug a file, run it using ```hier debug <file>```.
 To learn about the commands, type h or help.